s3724447/PP1-baxter/README.md

 `cd ~/mir100/blue`

-`./rosie-and-blue`

-`./localization`

-`./navigation`
+`./blue_start`

 A separate rviz is required for blue, launched from the vxlab-blue container.
+To do this, run:

 ## Notes: